 Warming up properly

 - The specific part focuses on running ABC drills like skips, butt kicks, and ankling.
 Accelerations are also useful before short or middle distance races to get you ready to shift gears.
 The idea is to start off slowly and steadily and increase your pace until you reach a submaximal sprint (90% of your maximal sprint).

 It is important that you plan your warm-up so you finish shortly before the race begins.

 It all depends on the distance…

 Each race distance has its own warm-up routine.
 Let’s start by looking at the warm-up routine for a 5K race.
 In this example you can see the structure of a race warm-up routine.
 You will find more details below on how to adjust the routine for other distances – 10k, half marathon, and marathon.

 5K races start out fast.
 Your body has to be ready to perform at full capacity right from the start.
 The high intensity of 5K races means that you need an extensive warm-up.
 Start out jogging at a leisurely pace for 10-15 minutes to get your heart rate up and blood flowing to your muscles.
 Once you’ve broken a sweat, you should perform some dynamic stretching exercises to loosen your muscles and mobilize your joints.

 Dynamic stretches (3-5 times per side):

 - Forward lunge: Stand up straight, with your feet hip-width apart.
 Keep your head up and engage your core.
-Take a long step forward with your right foot and lower your front thigh until it is parallel with the floor.
-Your front knee should be directly above your right foot and your back knee should (almost) touch the ground.
+Take a long step forward with your left foot and lower your front thigh until it is parallel with the floor.
+Your front knee should be directly above your left foot and your back knee should (almost) touch the ground.
 Push through the front foot back to the starting position and switch sides.